What Is Binge Eating Disorder?

 Lisdexamfetamine (Vyvanse)Prodrug of d-amphetamine; reuptake inhibitor and promoter of dopamine and norepinephrine release (NDRI/releaser) — modulates impulsivity and binge eatingReduces episode frequency in clinical trialsOnly one approved by the FDA for BED.
 Risk of abuse in patients with a history of dependence.

 SSRIs (Fluoxetine, Sertraline)Serotonergic modulationModerate benefit described in studiesEspecially useful with comorbid depression.
-Dose generally higher than for depression.
+Dose is usually higher than for depression alone.

 TopiramateAnticonvulsant — reduces impulsivityReduces episodes and weight in trialsCognitive side effects limit use.